 The more troubling news is that Wendt has recently filed a Cross-Complaint (a lawsuit), suing the ARC, and suing each member of the ARC individually.
 Also named in the Cross-Complaint are ROES 1-100 (people/entities he may add to sue later, based on his allegations).
 The Cross-Complaint is filled with untruths and inaccurate suppositions presented as facts.
 Here is where it concerns you directly:

-Under the parties to the suit, Wendt states:
+to the suit, Wendt states:

 “Wendt is informed and believes, and thereon alleges, that at all times mentioned herein, the Cross-Defendants sued as Roes 1-100, inclusive, whether individuals, corporations, partnerships, trusts, or otherwise, are owners of real property situated in Fleetridge and are in violation of the Declaration of Restrictions, to the extent the Declaration of Restriction is enforceable.” (emphasis added).

 “Wendt is informed and believes, and based thereon alleges, that between 1950 and 1999, the Architectural Committee was never “activated” and never enforced the restrictions in the 1950 Declaration.
 The Architectural Committee, to the extent one existed, acquiesced to numerous material violations of restrictions contained in the 1950 Declaration, including each and every home violating the height restrictions contained in Schedule “A”,